Glaucoma Diagnosis and Treatment in Oklahoma City

 - Having corneas that are thin in the center

-In its early stages, glaucoma can be difficult to diagnose, however, if caught early during a glaucoma evaluation, it can be controlled and permanent vision loss prevented.
-If you are diagnosed with glaucoma, you’ll generally need treatment for the rest of your life to prevent the disease from progressing.
+In its early stages, glaucoma can be difficult to diagnose.
+If caught early during a glaucoma evaluation, it can be controlled to help prevent permanent vision loss.
+If you are diagnosed with glaucoma, you will generally need treatment for the rest of your life to prevent progression of the disease.
 Treatments for glaucoma focus on decreasing intraocular pressure to prevent damage to the optic nerve and the loss of vision or blindness that can result.
 Depending on the severity of your glaucoma, your ophthalmologist may recommend a combination of the following treatment options:

 Glaucoma Treatment at the Dean McGee Eye Institute

-Dean McGee Eye Institute is committed to state-of-the-art glaucoma treatment.
-Our increased understanding of the disease has shed more light on its complexity; therefore, an individualized treatment of patients with glaucoma is more important than ever.
-At DMEI, we lead the way in incorporating these treatment changes and in pioneering the research and development of new glaucoma treatment options.
+The Dean McGee Eye Institute is committed to state-of-the-art glaucoma treatment.
+Our increased understanding of the disease has shed more light on its complexity, so individualized treatment of patients with glaucoma is more important than ever.
+At the Dean McGee Eye Institute, we lead the way in offering these advanced treatments and in pioneering the research and development of new glaucoma treatment options.
 If you or a loved one are experiencing glaucoma, or are a suspect for glaucoma, trust the glaucoma doctors at the Dean McGee Eye Institute to help protect and preserve your vision.
 Call 405.271.1093 or 800.787.9015 to request an appointment today!